Rhubarb stalks are used by a lot of people in cooking and baking recipes, though they are rarely eaten on their own.

 If you’ve bought your rhubarb fresh, the most important thing to remember is to remove the leaves before you do anything, as they are toxic and cannot be eaten.

 The best way to store rhubarb is wrapped loosely in foil and kept in the fridge.
-It’ll stay fresh for around 2 weeks, sometimes longer.
+It’ll stay fresh for around two weeks, sometimes longer.

 Rhubarb will keep its freshness in the freezer for up to a year, though it helps to prepare the vegetable before freezing.